 The following steps describe how to add a DMU Replay link to Blackboard.
 As the default permissions on the recording relate to the permissions of the Blackboard shell, all Instructors on the shell will be able to edit the recording, and all students on the shell will be able to view it.

-2. With the Blackboard edit mode on, navigate to the desired content area where you wish the recording link to appear and click on ‘Tools>Panopto Video Link’.
+2. With the Blackboard edit mode on, navigate to the Learning Materials content area and click on ‘Tools>Panopto Video Link’.

 Working with permissions

 By working with permissions directly in the DMU Replay dashboard we can widen or restrict access to a recording.
 This is particularly useful when creating student feedback videos as these will generally be viewable by only the student whose work they relate to.
 It is also possible to set up a ‘placeholder’ with permissions ahead of recording and this is covered in the Managing your recordings guide.